datduong/stylegan3-syndromic-face/README.md

 **This is the [training script](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/syndromic_faces/make_training_script.py).** However, you do not need to train the model. **You can download our model here.**

 Then, follow this **[script to generate the images](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/syndromic_faces/generate_disease_transformation.sh)**.
-The script also generates transformation between the unaffected condition into a syndromic condition.
+The script also generates transformation of an unaffected face image into a syndromic condition.

 In the script, please change the directory path into your own machine.
 We generated many images, and then handpicked those that looked the most reasonable.
 We reported the [random seeds and settings to get these images here](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/syndromic_faces/generate_disease_transformation.sh#L67).
 You should see output like the ones below, and feel free to contact us if you have any problem.